Harshitavkb26/katacoda/kubernetes/step5.md

+Kubernetes is a large project, so the configuration of your development environment must ensure that all unit, integration, and end-to-end tests run successfully because Kubernetes only merges pull requests when they pass the unit, integration, and end-to-end tests.
-Because kubernetes only merges pull requests when unit, integration, and e2e tests are passing, your development environment needs to run all tests successfully.
-While this quick start will get you going, to really understand the testing infrastructure, read the [Testing Guide](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/testing.md) and check out the [SIG Architecture developer guide](https://github.com/kubernetes/community/blob/master/contributors/devel/README.md#sig-testing) material.
+Although this quick start will get you started, to learn about the testing infrastructure in depth, read the [Testing Guide](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/testing.md) and examine the [SIG Architecture developer guide](https://github.com/kubernetes/community/blob/master/contributors/devel/README.md#sig-testing) material.

-#### Few examples on unit test
-[Unit tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/testing.md#unit-tests) in kubernetes is used to confirm that a particular function behaves as intended. `make test` could be used to run all the unit tests at once, it is the entrypoint for running the unit tests that ensures that GOPATH is set up correctly.
-To run unit tests from certain packages, certain arguments could be passed along with `make test` `k8s.io/kubernetes` prefix is added automatically to these:
-`make test WHAT=./staging/src/k8s.io/kubectl/pkg/cmd/create              # run tests for staging/src/k8s.io/kubectl/pkg/cmd/create `{{execute}}
-More infromation on this is provided [here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/testing.md#run-unit-tests-from-certain-packages)
+## make commands in kubernetes:-
+  make command is used to build and maintain groups of programs and files from the source code.
+In kubernetes also we use some make commands.
+Some of which are as follows:-

+  ### make test
+   `make test` is the entrypoint for running the unit tests.
+ This command tests various parts of  code base to ensure the correctness of the functionality.
+ It uses the test framework built in  code base to perform hundreds of tests.
+It does take a fair bit of time to execute all the tests.
+If all the tests are successful, ALL OK is issued. basically make test  Run all unit tests.

+  ### make verify
+  The `make verify` command executes all presubmission checks.

+  ### make help
+  In Kubernetes, there are a number of other commands we can use to simplify our testing process.
+We can use the make help command to get a list of all the commands available `make help` Prints make targets and help information.